dushyantbehl/xdp-mptm/README.md

 redirect_map  tunnel_map_iface  xdp-geneve  xdp-redirect
 ```

-We need to populate the maps with information regarding tunnel, ip address to mangle, mac addresses and interfaces to look for.
+We need to populate the maps with information regarding tunnel outer packet header, ip address to mangle, mac addresses and interfaces to look for.
 We will use the [`xdp_geneve_user`](./xdp_geneve_user.c) binary we compiled in the [build](#build) step to do that.

 The binary `xdp_geneve_user` needs [libbpf](./deps/libbpf/) shared library for running which gets compiled on your system the